Introduction

 Official Recommendation

-Select UEFI only is sufficient, no need to install a full distribution.
+Choosing UEFI only is sufficient, no need to install full distribution.

 1.3 Complete Recovery Mode Setup (Critical Step)#